GSto/digital-garden/notes/decision making models.md

 ## Least wrong options - AKA the shadow exercise
 List out all possible options for a decision.
 Remove the option that is the most obviously incorrect.
 Repeat until you are left with a single option.

+## Heart of the coin
+Flip a coin.
+While the coin is in the air, do you find yourself wishing deep down that it lands one way or the other?
+Don't look at the result; you already have your answer.